-For this test, we use thermal imaging to try and identify the location of the LEDs, which usually appear as bright spots, due to the heat generated by the LEDs.
-For example, this thermal image of the Samsung CHG70 clearly shows the LEDs on each side of the display.
+The type of backlight can have a huge impact on local dimming performance.
+Our backlight test verifies the configuration of the monitor's backlight.
+For this test, we use thermal imaging to try and identify the location of the LEDs, which usually appear as bright spots due to the heat generated by the LEDs.
+For example, the thermal image of the Samsung CHG70 clearly shows the LEDs on each side of the display.

-Local dimming can introduce minor problems on some monitors.
+Local dimming can introduce minor problems on some monitors:

 Some monitors offer different local dimming settings.
 Low settings will usually dim the backlight less, but the downsides of local dimming (see the section above) also usually aren't as noticeable.
-Higher settings will dim more, but will also make downsides more noticeable.
+Higher settings will dim more but will also make downsides more noticeable.

 Local dimming preferences are subjective, so if you have multiple options, try out the different settings and choose whichever one you like best.
 Apart from that, there is no way to get better results from local dimming.

 Local dimming is a feature that dims the backlight of monitors to improve the depth of blacks.
-It’s useful for people who are watching dark scenes and want the black to look deeper and darker.
+It’s useful for people watching dark scenes and want the black to look deeper and darker.
 To test local dimming performance, we play a pattern on each monitor with local dimming to see how well the feature is implemented.
-We then subjectively score the monitor based on whether a positive difference is made to the blacks and the picture in general, or if unintended downsides are introduced.
+We then subjectively score the monitor based on whether a positive difference is made to the blacks and the picture in general or if unintended downsides are introduced.